Joseph-Q-Zales/ECM202A_2025Fall_Project_1/docs/index.md

        alt="TinyODOM-EX device level block diagram"
        width="600" />
   <figcaption style="font-size: 0.9em; color: #555; margin-top: 4px;">
-    <strong>Figure X.</strong> High-level system partition for TinyODOM-EX.
+    <strong>Figure 3.1</strong> High-level system partition for TinyODOM-EX.
 The GPU server runs Optuna NAS and model training, while the HIL computer converts candidates to TensorFlow Lite Micro, compiles and uploads firmware to the device under test (Arduino Nano 33 BLE Sense).
 The DUT is powered through an inline INA228 monitor, enabling external energy measurement; the HIL pipeline returns compiled flash/RAM, on-device latency, and measured energy to the NAS loop.
   </figcaption>
 </figure>

-TinyODOM-EX refactors the legacy jupyter-notebook-style workflow into a modular pipeline with explicit GPU-side and hardware-side responsibilities.
-As summarized in Figure X, the NAS client runs on a GPU server and handles neural architecture search and training, while a separate hardware-in-the-loop (HIL) machine is responsible for conversion, compilation, deployment, and on-device measurement.
+TinyODOM-EX refactors the legacy jupyter-notebook-style workflow into a modular pipeline with specific GPU-side and hardware-side responsibilities.
+As summarized in Figure 3.1, the NAS client runs on a GPU server and handles neural architecture search and training, while a separate hardware-in-the-loop (HIL) machine is responsible for conversion, compilation, deployment, and on-device measurement.
 The system can run in a two-machine configuration (GPU server plus local HIL host) or a single-machine configuration when the GPU host has physical access to the DUT.
 The communication between the two machines (or inter-machine) uses the ZeroMQ (ZMQ) library in a request-reply (REQ-REP) client/server functionality [CITE, ZMQ].

 #### **3.1.1 Per-trial Workflow**
 <figure style="text-align: left">